|

 Boston-Edison and Palmer Woods neighborhoods, full

-of some of the most spectacular and well-preserved historic homes in the City.
+of some of the most spectacular and well-preserved historic homes in the

-Cultural Center [A]
+Cultural Center [C]

 Vicinity of